 Fitzroy Island Day Trip Transfers

-There are several boats that provide transfer services to Fitzroy Island.
+Several boats provide transfer services to Fitzroy Island.
 We went with Raging Thunder on their sea kayaking and Fitzroy Island trip and had a fabulous time.

-We drove down from Palm Cove to Cairns which takes about 30 minutes in the weekday traffic and parked at the Cruise Terminal Carpark right on the Esplanade.
-We choose it as it’s very easy to find and is a pay and display car park that you can pay by the hour or for up to 10 days if needed.
-We paid $10 which gave us the full day.
-From here you follow the esplanade around to the Reef Fleet Terminal which you can’t miss with all the boats moored off the wharf opposite.
+We drove down from Palm Cove to Cairns, which takes about 30 minutes in the weekday traffic, and parked at the Cruise Terminal Carpark right on the Esplanade.
+We chose it as it’s very easy to find and is a pay-and-display car park that you can pay by the hour or for up to 10 days if needed.
+We paid $10, which gave us the whole day.
+From here, you follow the esplanade to the Reef Fleet Terminal, which you can’t miss with all the boats moored off the opposite wharf.

-Even if you already have your pre-booked ticket confirmation you still need to head inside and pick out your cruise company from the dozen or so with offices here to exchange your voucher for the actual tickets.
+Even if you already have your pre-booked ticket confirmation, you still need to head inside and pick out your cruise company from the dozen or so offices here to exchange your voucher for the actual tickets.
 There is also a small shop and restrooms if you’re looking for them in the terminal.
-The Raging Thunder team gave us our wristbands to identify us as going on the kayak tour, tickets for the transfers and took us through a map of the island and key timings through the day and where to go.
-It was all very organised, we then just needed to make our way out onto the wharf for boarding.
+The Raging Thunder team gave us our wristbands to identify us as going on the kayak tour and tickets for the transfers.
+They also took us through a map of the island, key times throughout the day, and where to go.
+It was all very organised, and we just needed to make our way out onto the wharf for boarding.

-It’s a fairly large boat but not as big as some of the ones headed to the outer reef.
+It’s a fairly large boat but not as big as some headed to the outer reef.
 We went straight for the top deck and took seats at the edge in the fresh air.
-Brendan, our kayak guide came and found us up there to sign the usual disclaimer and explain the process for the morning once we arrived.
-The trip across on the day we went was calm waters and it takes less than an hour to get out there so before we knew it we were pulling into the Fitzroy Island wharf.
+Brendan, our kayak guide, came and found us up there to sign the usual disclaimer and explain the process for the morning once we arrived.
+The trip across the day we went was calm waters, and it took less than an hour to get out there, so before we knew it, we were pulling into the Fitzroy Island wharf.

 Fitzroy Island Facilities

-There aren’t a lot of facilities on Fitzroy Island but that’s a big part of its charm.
+There aren’t many facilities on Fitzroy Island, but that’s a big part of its charm.
 Near the wharf area, there are public toilets but no showers or dedicated changing rooms.
-There are coin-operated lockers next to those which are very handy if you have any gear you want to secure or just not carry around for a portion of the day.
+Coin-operated lockers next to those are very handy if you have any gear you want to secure or just not carry around for a portion of the day.

-Next to that is Foxy’s bar where you can get drinks, lunch and snacks throughout the day if lunch isn’t already included on your tour as ours was.
-Then on the beach in sight of the wharf is the beach shack, this is where you go to hire snorkelling equipment, start your kayak tour, join a glass-bottom boat tour or hire a paddleboard.
-There as many or few activities to keep you entertained on Fitzroy Island as you want.
+Next to that is Foxy’s bar, where you can get drinks, lunch, and snacks throughout the day if lunch isn’t already included on your tour, as ours was.
+Then, on the beach, in sight of the wharf, is the beach shack.
+This is where you go to hire snorkelling equipment, start your kayak tour, join a glass-bottom boat tour, or hire a paddleboard.
+There are as many or as few activities to keep you entertained on Fitzroy Island as you want.

-We pre-booked onto the half-day sea kayaking tour with Raging Thunder which starts soon after you arrive.
-If you don’t prebook you can arrange it on the way over or once on the island.
-We stowed our gear that we didn’t want to get wet in a locker and slipped on our reef shoes before headed to the beach shack near the wharf to join the group and get out paddling.
+We pre-booked onto the half-day sea kayaking tour with Raging Thunder, which starts soon after you arrive.
+If you don’t pre-book, you can arrange it on the way over or once on the island.
+We stowed our gear that we didn’t want to get wet in a locker and slipped on our reef shoes before heading to the beach shack near the wharf to join the group and get out paddling.

 A quick note on reef shoes.
 Fitzroy Island is surrounded by a fringing reef that is part of the Great Barrier Reef, a coral reef system that has been around for 500,000 years.

-Coral are each made up of hundreds of thousands of tiny polyps and when old coral dies new young coral grows on top of it and inevitably bits of the dead coral with a hard exoskeleton break away.
-The beaches of Fitzroy island are covered in these bright white coral remnants that contribute to the water being so bright and clear but they are also large and sharp to walk on.
+Coral is each made up of hundreds of thousands of tiny polyps.
+When old coral dies, new, young coral grows on top of it, and inevitably, bits of the dead coral with a hard exoskeleton break away.
+The beaches of Fitzroy Island are covered in these bright white coral remnants, which contribute to the water’s being so bright and clear, but they are also large and sharp to walk on.

-There is sand in places on the island where the coral has broken down over an extended period but mostly it’s large pieces so you’re going to want something on your feet while walking on the beach and into the water to snorkel.
+There is sand in places on the island where the coral has broken down over an extended period, but mostly, it’s large pieces, so you’ll want something on your feet while walking on the beach and into the water to snorkel.

-If you aren’t familiar with reef shoes or have tried them before and found them really uncomfortable, take a look at this new multi-purpose shoe by Tropicfeel.
-I am loving them, they function as a wet shoe for watersports like this but are equally comfortable for exploring the island trails or even stopping off for a casual dinner in the city at the end of the day.
+If you aren’t familiar with reef shoes or have tried them before but found them uncomfortable, take a look at this new multi-purpose shoe by Tropicfeel.
+I have been using them for years no and love them, they function as a wet shoe for watersports like this but are equally comfortable for exploring the island trails or even stopping off for a casual dinner in the city at the end of the day.

-So back to the beach hut and we collected our snorkelling gear from the hut before a quick briefing from the team on safety and paddle technique.
-Then we are underway paddling into the stunning turquoise waters.
-The course for the days paddling will depend on weather and tide conditions but today with low tide and little breeze we paddle off to the right and head in the direction of Little Fitzroy Island.
-Our guide Brandon gets us to raft up several times along the way making sure everyone is doing OK and passing on information about Fitzroy Island the surrounding reef and marine life.
+We headed back to the beach hut to collect our snorkelling gear before a quick briefing from the team on safety and paddle technique.
+Then we’re underway, paddling into the stunning turquoise waters.
+The course for the day’s paddling will depend on weather and tide conditions, but today, with low tide and little breeze, we paddle off to the right and head toward Little Fitzroy Island.
+Our guide, Brandon, gets us to raft up several times along the way, making sure everyone is doing OK and passing on information about Fitzroy Island, the surrounding reef, and marine life.

-Crossing the short straight to Little Fitzroy we are told is the hardest part with the cross-flow of water at low tide, you need to paddle into it not directly across it if you want to stay on your boat not take an early swim.
-It’s not difficult in reality and our full group landed on the island and got their boat ashore with the help of the team without tipping out.
+We are told that crossing the short straight to Little Fitzroy is the hardest part.
+With the cross-flow of water at low tide, you need to paddle into it, not directly across it, if you want to stay on your boat and not take an early swim.
+It’s not difficult in reality, and our full group landed on the island and got their boat ashore with the help of the team without tipping out.

-Our time out there went so quickly and it’s great snorkelling so really hard to tear yourself away when its time to leave.
-Reluctantly we headed are back on our boats launching ourselves back across towards the main island.
+Our time out there went so quickly.
+It’s great snorkelling, so it’s really hard to tear yourself away when it’s time to leave.
+Reluctantly, we jumped back on our boats, launching ourselves back across towards the main island.

-Along the way you pass a turtle rehabilitation centre, rocky areas where the cliff meets the water and more beach before making it back to the beach hut.
-We’ve kayaked quite a bit in the past but others who were out for the first time also found it relatively easy to stay upright and paddle the double sit on top boats that are fitted with a steering rudder.
+Along the way, you pass a turtle rehabilitation centre, rocky areas where the cliff meets the water, and more beach before making it back to the beach hut.
+We’ve kayaked quite a bit in the past, but others who were out for the first time also found it relatively easy to stay upright and paddle the double sit-on-top boats fitted with a steering rudder.

 Discovering Nudey Beach

-If you recognise the name Nudey Beach it’s because it makes regular appearances on lists of the top 10 beaches in Australia including the Australian Geographic list which is my go-to for pretty pictures of Australia to add to my bucket list.
+If you recognise the name Nudey Beach, it’s because it regularly appears on lists of the top 10 beaches in Australia, including the Australian Geographic list, which is my go-to for pretty pictures of Australia to add to my bucket list.

-At the top of the hill when the beach first comes into view I just stood and stared, it was STUNNING!
-The water is crystal clear darkening to a radiant turquoise as it gets deeper, the beach pure white a splattering of perfectly placed boulders at one end and segments of the reef clearly visible under the surface just offshore.
-Add to that a clear blue sky and it was the picture I have in my head of the PERFECT beach.
+At the top of the hill, when the beach first came into view, I just stood and stared.
+It was STUNNING!
+The water was crystal clear, darkening to a radiant turquoise as it got deeper.
+The beach was pure white, with a splattering of perfectly placed boulders at one end and segments of the reef clearly visible under the surface just offshore.
+Add to that a clear blue sky, and it was the picture I had in my head of the PERFECT beach.

 From the wharf and beach shack, it’s about a 15-minute walk along a walking path.
-It’s an easy walk but it does have a number of steps and undulations, uphill and downhill sections.
-It’s easy enough to carry in your snorkelling and other beach gear but not suitable for a stroller.
+It’s an easy walk, but it does have a number of steps and undulations, uphill and downhill sections.
+It’s easy enough to carry your snorkelling and other beach gear, but it’s not suitable for a stroller.
 I’ve added a couple of photos here to give you an idea of what to expect.

 As you walk around the corner and down to the beach it takes your breath away for a second time.
 It’s not a large beach and you won’t have it to yourself unless maybe you stay at the resort and walk out at dawn before the boats arrive for the day.